Cooking Merit Badge Answers: A ScoutSmarts Guide

 What Are The Cooking Merit Badge Requirements 3-7?

 a.
-Discuss EACH of the following cooking methods.
-For each one, describe the equipment needed, how temperature control is maintained, and name at least one food that can be cooked using that method: baking, boiling, broiling, pan frying, simmering, steaming, microwaving, grilling, foil cooking, and use of a Dutch oven.
+Discuss the following cooking methods.
+For each one, describe the equipment needed, how temperature control is maintained, and name at least one food that can be cooked using that method: baking, boiling, broiling, pan frying, simmering, microwaving, air frying, grilling, foil cooking, Dutch oven.

 b.
 Discuss the benefits of using a camp stove on an outing vs. a charcoal or wood fire.

-Using the MyPlate food guide or the current USDA nutrition model, plan a menu for three full days of meals (three breakfasts, three lunches, and three dinners) plus one dessert.
-Your menu should include enough to feed yourself and at least one adult, keeping in mind any special needs (such as food allergies) and how you kept your foods safe and free from cross-contamination.
+a.
+Using the MyPlate food guide or the current USDA nutrition model, plan menus for three full days of meals (three breakfasts, three lunches, and three dinners) plus one dessert.
+Your menus should include enough to feed yourself and at least one adult, keeping in mind any special needs (such as food allergies) and how you keep your foods safe and free from cross-contamination.
 List the equipment and utensils needed to prepare and serve these meals.

-c.
-Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned. *
+d.
+Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned.
+The meals for requirement 4 may be prepared on different days, and they need not be prepared consecutively.
+Those served need not be the same for all meals.

 a.
 Using the MyPlate food guide or the current USDA nutrition model, plan a menu that includes four meals, one snack, and one dessert for your patrol (or a similar size group of up to eight youth, including you) on a camping trip.
 These four meals must include two breakfasts, one lunch, and one dinner.
 Additionally, you must plan one snack and one dessert.
 Your menus should include enough food for each person, keeping in mind any special needs (such as food allergies) and how you keep your foods safe and free from cross-contamination.
 List the equipment and utensils needed to prepare and serve these meals.